-Hereafter, the Board would set a repurchase price based on the Board s best estimate of the increase in value of the oil and gas assets of the Company, each year, which would be added onto or subtracted from the existing base valuation of \$413,212.
-This valuation divided by the proposed 516,515 preferred shares to be issued to each current company shareholder would yield a new repurchase evaluation each year.
+Each year thereafter, the Board would set a repurchase price based on the Board s best estimate of the increase in value of the oil and gas assets of the Company, which would be added onto or subtracted from the existing base valuation of \$413,212.
+This valuation divided by the proposed 516,515 preferred Class B shares to be issued to each current company shareholder would yield a new repurchase evaluation each year.
 The net asset value is anticipated to change over time, such that present valuations are no assurance of future valuations.